 Yes, the Ancient Mariner’s shipmates were none too pleased by the idiotic action of their co-worker when he shot and killed the albatross.
-They were so irate they made him wear the bird like a bow tie as punishment for they believed it was his fault their boat lay listless in the ocean with no wind, no rain, and too much sun.
-(Not a good recipe for ocean sailing.)
+They were so irate they made him wear the bird like a bow tie as punishment for they believed it was his fault their boat lay listless in the ocean with no wind, no rain, and too much sun, which is mot a good recipe for ocean sailing.

 I’m not a fan of using an albatross as a golfing term.
 First of all, if you shoot a three below par, you need a cooler bird than an eagle and there are no cooler birds.
 Plus, I’m not sure you would want to use a bird that can represent good or bad luck depending on its physical condition.
 At the very least the British should qualify the term as in, “I say there, mate, fine work of it with the flying albatross.
 Let’s celebrate at the pub.
 Pints and crisps are on me.
 I do hope they have fixed the lift at my flat for I will be too knackered to toddle up the apples.
 Cheers!”

 Playing a round of golf under par is a great way to spend an afternoon.
 But for most of us, our scores tend to end up on the plus side.

 BOGEY: one over par